cgoettel/recipes/soda/mello-yello.md

 - Combine the water, lemon zest, lime zest, orange zest, cinnamon, bitter orange peel, sweet orange peel, lemon peel, and coriander seeds.
 - Stir in the sugar and bring to a boil, stirring until the sugar dissolves.
 Boil for 1 minute.
-- Let steep for 15 minutes.
+- Kill the heat and let it steep for 15 minutes.
 - Cold crash.
 - Double filter.
 - Add juice.